ktorch/ktorch/docs/config.rst

    q)\ts:100 mm(x;y;z)
    451 1120

-   q)setting`threads,6   / 6 threads, not quite proportional..
+   q)setting`threads,6   / 6 threads, improvement, but not quite proportional..
    q)\ts:100 mm(x;y;z)
    342 1120

-   q)setting`threads,8   / by 8 threads, the overhead is coming in q)\ts:100 mm(x;y;z)
+   q)setting`threads,8   / 8 threads, overhead has begun to take its toll q)\ts:100 mm(x;y;z)
    437 1120

 CUDA
 ^^^^

 The read-only setting ```cuda`` indicates if CUDA is avalable to the k session.
-The PyTorch libraries in ``libtorch`` that were used to build the ``ktorch.so`` library must have included CUDA support and the current machine has working CUDA drivers and devices.
+The PyTorch libraries in ``libtorch`` that were used to build the ``ktorch.so`` library must have included CUDA support and the current machine needs working CUDA drivers and devices.
 The ```cudadevices`` setting returns the number of GPU's that are available to the session.

 MAGMA
 ^^^^^